© 2014 Marcel Müller

 The missing reconstruction filter can be added externally with reasonable effort.
 The circuit in fig. 8 will provide the missing filter.
 It is a second order Sallen-Key filter with f0 = 19.6 kHz and Q = 1.23.
 It has been optimized exactly for the Raspberry Pi not for any other device.
 Beside the compensation for the sinc function it also takes care of the built-in low-pass with 3 µs time constant.

-left channel, right channel, FFT of left channel, FFT of right channel
+channel, FFT of left channel,

 The filter is by far not perfect but it significantly improves the frequency response.
 Up to 20 kHz the response is closer to linear and above 20 kHz high frequency noise is reduced.
 Even in the time domain any visible steps have vanished.
 There is a slight overshoot at the resonance around 13 kHz and also some group delay.
 But no problem, you won't hear either of them.